-Recently Aakar Patel, a renowned Leftist Columnist added a column in Firstpost, wherein he is awed by the grandeur of Puri Jagannath Temple but is saddened at the fact that Non Hindus aren’t allowed inside the temple.
-This is a both a Rebuttal to Aakar Patel’s article as well as an eye-opening account of why customs like these exist in Jagannath Temple and many other temples in india
+The whole debate started when Aakar Patel, a renowned Leftist Columnist added a column in Firstpost, wherein he is awed by the grandeur of Puri Jagannath Temple but is saddened at the fact that Non Hindus aren’t allowed inside the temple.
+Now the topic is hot again after media is desperately trying to push the narrative that the gates of Shri Jagannath is not open for all.
+This piece should be considered a rebuttal to the desperate narrative as well as an eye-opening account of why customs like these exist in Jagannath Temple and many other temples in India

 This is Lord Jagannath, the most revered deity of the Odias.

 Look at the hands of Lord Jagannath.
 The hands have no palms and no fingers.
 In Bengali, there is a term called “Thuto Jagannath”.
 “Thuto” means “handicapped”.
 There is a story why Jagannath does not have a proper hand.